 What about other school activities, like sports and music clubs?

 Extra activities will be reintroduced following the latest Scottish Government guidance when it is possible to do so.

 Will parents' evenings still take place?

-Your child's teachers will continue to update you on their progress, but it's likely that face to face meetings such as parents' evenings may happen in different ways.
+Your child's teachers will continue to update you on your child’s progress.
+We have issued guidance to schools to advise that face to face meetings cannot take place under current Scottish Government guidance.
+However, pupil progress updates will happen in different ways.
 Your child's school will contact you to let you know what these new arrangements are.